PieMC-Dev/doc.PieMC.org/README.md

 Once you've done the above, you can build the site by running `make html`.
 The HTML output files will be placed in the `./build` directory.

+Credits to pocketmine for docs.
+Upon Release of PieMC the Docs will be open